Updated · Feb 11, 2024

 WordPress launched in 2003 as one of many then-present tools for building а blog.
 The nature and architecture of the app allowed everyone to contribute to its improvement.
-This propelled WP to quickly outgrow its original purpose.
-While bloggers are still WordPress’s core audience, its immense capabilities lead to major brands like Sony, Walt Disney, MTV, BBC, and New Yorker all relying on their services.
+This propelled WP to quickly outgrow its original purpose to almost unlimited plugins and Wordpress specialized hosting providers.
+While bloggers are still Wordpress’s core audience, its immense capabilities lead to major brands like Sony, Walt Disney, MTV, BBC, and New Yorker all relying on their services.

 As unusual as it may sound, WP owes this entire success to its active and loyal community, not just a single visionary CEO.
 In fact, WordPress.org doesn't even have a CEO — the project is entirely run by volunteers across the world.

-According to the WordCamp site, there are currently over 75 million sites that use WordPress.
+There are currently over 455 million sites that use WordPress.

-With such rapid growth, we should expect worldwide usage to hit nine digits in the next few years.
-And how can it not — the latest stable version of WordPress was released on 21 February 2019 and already amassed over 8 million downloads in less than a month.
+With such rapid growth, we should expect worldwide usage to hit ten digits in the next few years.
+And how can it not — the latest stable version of WordPress already amassed over 8 million downloads in less than a month.

-WordPress manages to take the lion’s share of the market.
-The tool accounts for 59.7% of software-built websites and rightfully earns the title of “most popular CMS” seven years in a row.
-Their closest rival, Joomla, holds second place with 6.7%.
+WordPress manages to take the lion's share of the market.
+The tool accounts for 62% of websites that use CMS and rightfully earns the title of “most popular CMS '' seven years in a row.
+Their closest rival, Shopify, holds second place with 5.4%.

 Judging by the numbers, it doesn't sound like much of a competition, does it?

 WordPress is largely in a league of its own.
 That is mostly due to WP being the Swiss knife of web builders, while competing solutions prefer to focus on a single purpose.
-The open-source nature and plugin architecture allows developers to take a bare bones installation and turn it into an online shop, a photo gallery, a news website, or anything else you might imagine.
+The open-source nature and plugin architecture allow developers to take a bare-bones installation and turn it into an online shop, a photo gallery, a news website, or anything else you might imagine.

 Then WordPress released WooCommerce...

-The ecommerce plugin swept the market and soon topped the online store builder charts with 22% market share.
+The eCommerce plugin swept the market and soon topped the online store builder charts with a 23.43% market share in 2023, only slightly behind Squarespace with 23.51%.
 Something that was developed as an add-on quickly managed to steal the glory from complete solutions that had more than enough time to build up a loyal following.

 Even if we steer clear of the CMS field, WordPress usage statistics still look impressive.

-Google Trends report from December 2018 reveals over 18 million searches taking place for the term “WordPress.”
-In fact, the web builder is so renown, it attracts similar volumes of traffic as top websites like Amazon and Twitter.
+Google Trends report reveals that over 2.9 million searches are taking place for the term “WordPress” every month.
+In fact, the web builder is so renowned, and it attracts similar volumes of traffic as top websites like Amazon and Twitter.